Thali: History

-Early History
+Early history

-According to archeologist Bindeshwari Prasad Sinha, dish-on-stand and simple dishes belonging to the Indus Valley Civilization maybe regarded as the prototype of Indian dishes as thalis but these do not have accompanying bowls commonly seen with thalis.
+According to archeologist Bindeshwari Prasad Sinha, dish-on-stand and simple dishes belonging to the Indus Valley Civilization may be regarded as the prototype of Indian dishes as thalis but these do not have accompanying bowls commonly seen with thalis.
 According to Sinha the distinctive thali accompanying bowls instead appears in the Painted Grey Ware culture.
 Archeologist B.B.
 Lal similarly suggests food was eaten from the Painted Grey Ware dishes and bowls.
 B.B Lal notes that "typical dinner set in the Painted Grey Ware consists of the thali (dish), katora (bowl) and lota (drinking vessel)," he suggests it highlights the tradition followed today.
-Earliest textual sources on thali comes from Ayurveda Samhitas, Sangam and medieval period cookbooks.
+Earliest textual sources on thali comes from Ayurveda Samhitas, Sangam and medieval period Indian cookbooks.

 A chapter in ancient Sushruta Samhita text is dedicated to dining etiquette, method of serving food and proper placement of each dish before the diner, it is the earliest known textual evidence on thali presentation.

 This dining and serving etiquette from Sushruta Samhita is also adopted in medieval Indian cookbooks with some variations.

 The Manasollasa texts chapter Annabhoga describes dining etiquette, method of serving food and the way in which district officers and other nobles should be treated at dinner in the court.

 The Ksemakutuhalam culinary text advises the cook to serve boiled rice in the middle of the plate.
 Pulse, meat, vegetables and fish are placed (in that order) on the right, and broths, drinks, water and pickles on the left.

 In Ayurvedic tradition, six tastes known as Shadrasa is used to classify foods according to their qualities for ideal meal.
 These six tastes include; sweet, salty, sour, pungent, bitter, astringent.
 Thali presentation often includes all six of these flavors.